Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: World Modeling

 \textbf{World Modeling} represents the capability of AI systems to generate, understand and predict the dynamics of simulated environments, enabling a wide range of applications from video generation and scene reconstruction to autonomous planning and decision-making.

 Models with world modeling ability have three fundamental advantages for current AI development: (1) reducing the need for supervised data, (2) closing the simulation-to-reality gap, and (3) enabling low-cost, interpretable prediction of future states.
 These advantages arise because world models enable agents to learn through interaction with simulated environments rather than relying on massive amounts of data, and they can provide more fine-grained sensory data for embodied agents~\cite{understanding_or_pridiction}.

-In this section, we categorize litertures of world models into three dimensions: \textit{(1) Generative Models:} They rely on gradient descent algorithm to learn underlying dynamics of the world from large scale database; \textit{(2) Physics-enhanced Approaches:} They are constructed based on the principles and laws of physics in symbolic representation, combining the principle of physics that govern our physical world with neural networks to simulate changes in world states; \textit{(3) Benchmarks:} They provide the metrics used to evaluate model's capabilities in qualitative and quantitative estimation for world modeling.
+Unlike physics reasoning\del{ LLMs, world models exhibit substantial shifts in their architectural design, training paradigms, and evaluation methodologies.
+In this section, we categorize litertures of world models into three dimensions: \textit{(1) Generative Models:} They rely on gradient descent algorithm to learn underlying dynamics of the world from large scale database; \textit{(2) Physics-enhanced Approaches:} They are constructed based on the principles and laws of physics in symbolic representation, combining the principle of physics that govern our physical world with neural networks to simulate changes in world states; \textit{(3) Benchmarks:} They provide the metrics used to evaluate model's capabilities in qualitative and quantitative estimation for world modeling.}, world modeling is defined by predicting, reconstructing, or simulating how physical environments evolve.
+Specifically, we consider four task families: image generation, video generation, scene reconstruction, and physics-constrained simulation.
+For each task, we first review representative methods and then summarize the corresponding evaluation landscape.